yevgenykuz/string-replacer/README.rst

 String Replacer
 ###############

-| This script Replaces strings in requested files.
+| This script replaces strings in requested files.
 | It expects 2 files with the same amount of lines to create the replacement "rules".
 | Each line from the first file will be replaced with the corresponding line from the second file.